termitermitermi/dys_site/_posts/2014-09-22-announcements-2.markdown

 ---
 layout: default
+img: newsite.png
 category: Announcements
-title: New Website Announcement<br>This is one
+title: New Website
 description: a quick test announcement for the website
 ---
-  Heres a quick announcement
+  Welcome to our new website, content pipes can be found above and below.

+  This site will be updated intermittantly with announcements.